 Make an appointment to be vaccinated

-Keep practicing hand hygiene and social distancing
+Keep practicing social distancing and wear a mask indoors

 Get tested if you have any COVID-19 symptoms